nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to filter clients with details
+1. User requests to filter clients with details.

-2. ClientBook shows a list of clients that matches details
+2. ClientBook shows a list of clients that matches details.

     Use case ends.